 Corn Varieties That Can Make Their Own Fertilizer Found in Oaxaca, Mexico

-Farmers in a small area of southern Mexico knew that a variety of corn grown in the area was special.
-But a group of researchers believe the corn could ultimately transform the way the largest crop in America and the world is grown.
+Farmers in a small area of southern Mexico knew that a particular variety of corn grown in the area was special.
+Now, a group of researchers believe that variety could ultimately transform the way the largest crop in America and the world is grown.

 The plants in Mexico have bizarre fingerlike roots sticking out of their stalks.
 The roots secrete a goopy mucus, in which bacteria live.